borhanmukto/Road-Injury-Severity-Prediction-Using-Decision-Tree/README.md

 #### 8. Performance Evaluation from Classification Report
     - Sensitivity, Specificity, AUC, Recall, Precision, f1 all are evaluated
 #### 9. Random Oversampling for Target Variables Minority class to mitigate class imbalances
-    - Oversampling ratio = 1 : 3X, Majority Class (1184 records) and Minority Class (314 records= X) initially
+    - Oversampling for Minority Class with different combination, Majority Class (1184 records) and Minority Class (314 records)
 #### 10. Repeat the process from step- 4 untill good model performance

 ## Acknowledgement